Friz Quadrata: Television shows, motion pictures, and music

 Because of its actual usage by the New York City Police Department, Friz Quadrata appears in the titles and credits sequences of the TV series Law & Order and its numerous spin-offs.
 The font was also used in the end credits of most movies made by DreamWorks Animation, as well as serving as the credits of the 1983 film Scarface.
 The font is often used by Quentin Tarantino for starting and end credits.
 For almost ten years it was used for the TV One logo in New Zealand.
 Recording artists Steely Dan use the bold version of the font on the title treatment for their album Gaucho.
 The font can also be seen in the logos of rock and punk bands The Offspring, Black Flag, and Bad Religion, whilst singer Mariah Carey used the typeface on many album covers.
 The Indonesian music recording label and publisher Nagaswara used the typeface for its logo, as well as its websites and social media accounts which appear in its latest music videos.
 The font was also used in the logo for the 2019 film Doctor Sleep.
 It is also used by American singer Selena Gomez when promoting the album Rare; it appears on all versions of the album's cover and also on covers of its singles, plus on the cover of the single "Feel Me".
-Recently, it was used for the logo of VTV Can Tho, a specific channel for the Southwest Region of Vietnam.
+Recently, from 2022, it has been used for the logo and identification graphics of VTV Can Tho, VTV's specific channel for the Southwest Region of Vietnam.